The Banquet of Jupille

-The Banquet of Jupille (French:Le Banquet de Jupille) is a painting by Belgian painter Auguste Chauvin — first exhibited in 1861.
+The Banquet of Jupille (Le Banquet de Jupille) is a painting by the Belgian painter Auguste Chauvin which was first exhibited in 1861.

-The painting was commissioned by the Belgian state and the city of Liège in 1855 and is influenced by twelfth century Italian mannerism.
-It represents an incident in the lore of Saint Lambert, the bishop of Maastricht.
-The painting depicts Lambert, around 705 CE, addressing Pepin of Herstal and Alpaide, the second wife of Pepin and mother of Charles Martel.
-Alpaide usurps the place of Plectrude, the first and legitimate wife of Pepin, and tries to obtain Lambert's blessing by trickery by trying to make him bless her cup during a banquet offered by Pepin in Jupille, a village near the city of Liège.
-Shortly after the incident, Lambert was assassinated by the troops of Dodon, brother of Alpaide and domesticus of Pepin.
+The painting was commissioned by the Belgian state and the city of Liège in 1855 and is influenced by Italian Mannerism.
+It represents an incident in the life of Saint Lambert, an 8th-century bishop of Maastricht.
+The painting depicts Lambert rebuking Pepin of Herstal and Alpaida, Pepin's second wife and the mother of Charles Martel.
+Alpaida had usurped the place of Plectrude, Pepin's first and legitimate wife, and was attempting to obtain Lambert's blessing by getting him to bless her cup during a banquet offered by Pepin in Jupille, a village near the city of Liège.
+Shortly after the incident, Lambert was assassinated by the troops of Alpaida's brother Dodon, domesticus of Pepin.